ije/mono-jsx-dom/README.md

 ### Using Effect

 You can use `this.effect` to perform side effects in components.
-The effect will run when the component is mounted and automatically collect used signals as dependencies, and re-run when the dependencies change.
+The effect runs when the component is mounted, automatically collects used signals as dependencies, and reruns when those dependencies change.

 ```tsx
 function App(this: FC<{ count: number }>) {